Skip to main content

 How to Resync Products, Collections, Customers, and Webhooks

-2. Once you're in the Settings section, select Status from the menu.
+2. Select Status from the menu.

 Subscription Selling Plans Resync